julienadatrain/Adatrain-website/README.md

 Hello!

-We are Jay & Cris, your pool operators.
-We believe in Cardano's mission and we want to support the network by running a stake pool (a validating node).
-Rewards will go towards maintaing and securing the nodes in their different locations across the world.
+We are Jay & Cris, your Discovery Pool operators.
+We were part of the ITN, running a stake pool on jormungandr for over 3 months (ticker: ADAT).
+We believe in Cardano's mission and we want to support the network by running a stake pool.
+Rewards will go towards maintaing and securing the nodes in their different locations across the world, as well as helping us with a much bigger project: driving around Africa to meet local producers and help them access the wider market by setting up, integrating and using the Cardano network.
+More information about our project here: https://bumpydetour.com/

 ### Stake Pool